scinlp-workshop/scinlp-workshop.github.io/index.md

 ## SciNLP: Natural Language Processing and Data Mining for Scientific Text

-The 1st SciNLP workshop will be at AKBC 2020!
+The 1st SciNLP workshop will be at [AKBC 2020](https://www.akbc.ws/2020/)!

+**The exact date of the workshop is still TBD** as we're still waiting more details on an updated schedule since AKBC 2020 has been moved to **virtual**.
+For reference, AKBC 2020 was originally scheduled for June 22-24.

 The primary goal of this half-day workshop is to bring together researchers from diverse fields who are interested in extracting and representing knowledge from scientific text, and/or